 ‘I would not.’
 Fleur crossed her arms.
 ‘You would only make more secrets, anyway, mon Cœur.’

 ‘Well, I can’t share some of the last ones unless you can protect your thoughts.’

 Fleur nodded.
 ‘I am passable.
 It’s a requirement for applying to the Bureau d’Éngimes.
 My magic helps as well, the natural pull of it affects the mental connection.
 It is hard for most wizards to manipulate my thoughts with such a handicap.’

-‘Could you defend your thoughts if someone tried to steal them?’
+‘Could you defend your thoughts if someone tried to steal from them?’
 Harry asked.

 ‘Of course.’
 She shook her hair down.
-‘Maybe not against the most skilled or very skilled witches, but the allure’s pull gives me a big advantage.’
+‘Maybe not against the most skilled wizards and witches, but the allure’s pull gives me a big advantage.’

 ‘Avoid Albus Dumbledore and Voldemort, and it’ll be fine,’ Salazar said.
 ‘I assume this is the discussion about horcruxes.’